Welcome to Historicism.com!

 HOW TO GET THE MOST OUT OF THIS SITE:

-Historicism.com was designed around a series of pages called our "Tour", giving visitors an introduction to the Historicist understanding of Bible prophecy.
-At the bottom of each page of the Tour you will see a menu labelled "Take the Tour".
+The above mentioned videos now provide some of the most thorough and accessible explanations of Bible prophecy on this site.
+They also reflect a more mature understanding of Bible prophecy that has grown with me as I've continued to grow in Christ and gained further eduction in the Hebrew and Greek Scriptures of the Old and New Testaments.
+Originally however, Historicism.com was designed around a series of pages called our "Tour", giving visitors an introduction to the Historicist understanding of Bible prophecy.
+In the right column of each page of the Tour you will see a menu labelled "Take the Tour".
 When you are ready to begin, click the first item in the menu and work your way through the Tour at your own pace.
 The 5th page in the Tour is the central hub of the whole Historicism.com website: The Bookshelf.
 On that page you will find a collection of books, essays, articles and more related to the Historicist interpretation of Bible prophecy.

 WORRIED ABOUT THE END OF THE WORLD?